FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 14: Delete/Edit account**

-As a user, I want to be able to delete or edit my account (change email/password).
+As an user, I want to be able to delete or edit my account (change email/password).

 _User interface mockups_